A Complete Guide to Understanding IQ Test History & Its Uses

 The Wechsler Intelligence Scales

-Stanford-Binet may be the oldest widely used IQ test, but the most popular one is, without a doubt, the Wechsler Adult Intelligence Scale (WAIS).
+Stanford-Binet test may be the oldest widely used IQ test, but the most popular one is, without a doubt, the Wechsler Adult Intelligence Scale (WAIS).
 This test was first developed in 1955 by American psychologist David Wechsler, who disagreed with certain aspects of Binet’s test.

 For instance, he didn’t like that Stanford-Binet used a single score to represent intelligence as a whole and disagreed with the use of timed tasks.
 As a result, he first created the Wechsler-Bellevue Intelligence Scale in 1939.